kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 ### 13 - slowing down time
 - relying on intuition and the unconcious in high level play
+- deep presence and relaxation of concious mind allows unconcious to flow

 ### 14 - the illusion of the mystical
-- the superpower is perceiving more detail, which slows down time and allows you to perceive more frames than your opponen
+- the superpower is perceiving more detail, which slows down time and allows you to perceive more frames than your opponent

 ## 3 - bringing it all together

 ### 15 - the power of presence
 - even when positions were even, the first to cave to pressure in a chess match would lose
 - the solution is to embrace the pressure
+- ability to be clearheaded and present under fire is what separates the best
+- maximize each moments creative potential
+- presence is breathing

 ### 16 - searching for the zone
 - interval training as the foundation to be good under pressure #star
     - eg. bike at 170 bpm, relax down to 144 bpm, and cycle every minute
 - there is release knowing that full relxation is just a breath away from total concentration
+- incorporate stress and recovery into all aspects of life

 ### 17 - building your trigger
 - waiting is life, we have to learn to wait